Where Did We Get the Story of “The Little Drummer Boy”?

 “The Visitation” by Philippe de Champaigne, public domain

 This is another one of those posts where I may get completely carried away.
 I’ll try to rein myself in.
-I want to start out with some info about the composer, David N. Childs.
+I want to start out with some info about the composer of the setting I have sung, David N. Childs.
 He sounds like an extremely busy composer with lots of irons in the fire.
 I would encourage you to take a look at his professional website, River Avon Productions, just to get a taste of what he’s up to.
 Interesting little note: he’s married to a laryngologist.
 Isn’t that like, so cool?
 Somebody in one of his choirs is having vocal problems?
 No prob!
 He can call in his wife to diagnose the case.

 When the choir to which I belong performed this piece in our Christmas 2017 concert, we had the opportunity as we have so many times before to publicize the work of a living composer.
 It’s so great to be able to do this!
 You don’t just look the artist up on Wikipedia; you get to see what he/she is up to right now.
 I’m a little tickled to see that Childs is more than happy to fulfill commissions for “video gaming.”